Jaomar92/Jaomar92/README.md

 # Hello I'm Jeffrey

+## Thoughts 🤔

+1. How to make my own NPM package?
+   > Would like to make my own UI library.
+2. How to sell website templates?
+   > Would be good having something laying around and it makes money every now and than.
+3. Should I store my blogs here on GitHub?
+   > Just figured to get some practice playing around and discovering new things.

+## Currently 📽️

 🔭 I am working on Developing my own coding course

 🌱 I am looking on how to create my own UI library